matsest/get-az-modules/README.md

 A Powershell script that identifies which Az modules is needed to run a script that contains Az cmdlets.
 Can also be used to identify required Az modules for your custom module.

-Avoid installing all [Az.* modules](https://github.com/Azure/azure-powershell/) in GitHub runners and other transient/minimal environments to save time and resources and handle your dependencies more explicitly.
+Avoid installing all [Az.* modules](https://github.com/Azure/azure-powershell/) in GitHub runners, Azure Automation accounts and other transient/minimal environments to save time and resources and handle your dependencies more explicitly.

 Why?